Autopatch

-An autopatch, sometimes called a phone patch, is a feature of an amateur radio (or other type of two-way radio) repeater or base station to access an outgoing telephone connection.
+An autopatch, sometimes called a phone patch, is a feature of an amateur radio repeater, two-way radio, or base station to access an outgoing telephone connection.
 Users with a transceiver capable of producing touch tones (DTMF signals) can make a telephone call, typically limited by settings in the autopatch module to be only to flat-rate numbers, such as local calls or toll-free numbers.

 Phonepatch vs. mobile telephony

-The fact of connecting a ham radio station to a telephone network exists from the beginning of the ham radio operators, even commercially, as the case of Carterfone (with lawsuits filed by the companies to which it was connected), but it was not possible to talk about mobile telephony until the arrival of the cellular network AMPS, initially using a car phone as the cellular terminal, and finally with the arrival of the DynaTAC, the first mobile phone "properly talking" (being able to hold the whole unit in the hand).
+The practice of connecting an amateur radio station to a telephone network existed from the beginning of amateur radio, and was used commercially as well (as was the case with Carterfone, prompting lawsuits filed by the companies to which it was connected).

-The term phone patch more accurately describes a system that is dialed and connected to the telephone network by a user manually operating a ham radio base station, which was more common before computer technology made automation of the process easier.
+The term phone patch more accurately describes a system that is dialed and connected to the telephone network by a user manually operating an amateur radio base station, which was more common before computer technology made automation of the process easier.
+This is contrasted with mobile telephony, which began with the arrival of the cellular network AMPS, initially using a car phone as the cellular terminal, and finally with the arrival of the DynaTAC, the first mobile phone "properly talking" (being able to hold the whole unit in the hand).